wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 ### Step 2: Assign the Roles and Invite the User

 Let's assign **Organization Administrator** as a mandatory organization role, then assign the **Viewer** service role for one tenant and the **Ingestion Policies** service role for another tenant.
-After that we will assign the custom role and it will apply to the two tenants for which the user has service roles.
+After that, we assign the custom role and it applies to the two tenants for which the user has service roles.

 1. Under **Assign Organization Roles**, select the **Organization Administrator** role.